 VA's Proposed Action is to construct and operate new LTSCI and CEMH facilities and supporting infrastructure, including on-campus parking, to expand and enhance health care services at the Dallas VAMC campus.
 The proposed LTSCI and CEMH buildings include an approximately 172,000-square-foot LTSCI facility, an approximately 215,000-square-foot CEMH facility, an approximately 80,000-square-foot warehouse/office building, and an approximately 1,000-car parking garage.
-The LTSCI and CEMH projects include the demolition of 14 small to medium-sized, older campus buildings and temporary trailers that are primarily used for administrative and support services and/or are underutilized, to create space on the space-constrained Dallas VAMC campus for the new LTSCI and CEMH buildings.
+The LTSCI and CEMH projects include the demolition of 15 small to medium-sized, older campus buildings and temporary trailers.
+These facilities are primarily used for administrative and support services and/or are underutilized and their removal creates space on the space-constrained Dallas VAMC campus for the new LTSCI and CEMH buildings.
 The proposed LTSCI and CEMH projects would provide larger, state-of-the-art facilities and infrastructure at the Dallas VAMC campus to meet the rapidly growing Veteran needs for health care services in the region.

 The LTSCI and CEMH projects would be conducted in phases over a period of approximately 6 to 8 years to minimize campus disruption and to support continued campus operations.
 It is anticipated that the majority of the LTSCI construction activities would be completed prior to beginning the CEMH construction.
 VA is currently in the design phase for the LTSCI project and the pre-design (Project Book) phase for the CEMH project.
-Project design details are not available at this time.
-VA anticipates that the LTSCI construction would begin in 2024 and the LTSCI and CEMH construction would be completed in 2030.
+Project design details are not available at this time; however, VA anticipates that the LTSCI construction could begin as early as 2024 and the LTSCI and CEMH construction would be completed in approximately 2030.